8 SEO Copywriting Tips That Will Skyrocket Website Traffic

 Try to ask your readers some questions – be it to exchange information or to keep in touch, it will help to build a better relationship and attract more traffic to your site.
 You know what they say; great content tends to have more social media shares that lead to more traffic.

-At the end of the day, we need more leads to convert into sales.
+We need more leads to convert into sales.

 Spotify is my favorite example of this; they have the best CTA that I’d love to share with you.